 Respiratory infections are usually a product of improper humidity levels or temperature.
 The snakes can develop mouth rot or experience swelling in the tissue of their respiratory tract.
 This can often lead to bleeding, discharge out of the nose, and other physical symptoms.

-Skin infections are a result of a dirty environment!
+Skin infections and scale rot are a result of a dirty environment!
 It’s very easy for bacteria to build up in an enclosure.
 This is especially true if it’s not cleaned out regularly.
 The bacteria will cause blister-like lesions.
 Some snakes can even suffer from external fungal infections.

 Finally, we have parasites.
 Like skin infections, parasitic infections are usually a result of a poorly maintained habitat.
 Parasites can latch onto your snake’s body or wreak havoc internally.
 You’ll need to visit a vet to take care of parasites.

 The good news is that most health problems are easily avoided.
 Stay on top of your snake’s living conditions.
 Monitor temperature, humidity, and overall cleanliness.
 Spot clean the enclosure daily and do a full sanitization once a month to keep bacteria out.

 Behavior & Temperament